brahmachen/ts-mock-generator/README.md

 This extension requires a DeepSeek API Key to function.
 You can configure it in VS Code settings:

 1. Go to `File > Preferences > Settings` (or `Code > Preferences > Settings` on macOS).
-2. Search for "DeepSeek".
+2. Search for "TS Mock Generator".
-3. Enter your API Key in the `DeepSeek: Api Key` field.
+3. Enter your API Key in the `TS Mock Generator: Api Key` field.
-4. (Optional) Configure `DeepSeek: Api Url`, `DeepSeek: Model`, and `DeepSeek: Temperature`.
+4. (Optional) Configure `TS Mock Generator: Api Url`, `TS Mock Generator: Model`, and `TS Mock Generator: Temperature`.

 ## Usage